Q&A: How are Ops Leaders Solving Common Data Challenges?

 Having a tool that automates lead to account matching in Salesforce helps remove the manually effort by matching, merging, and converting duplicate records upon entry.

-Q: How do you make sure your team is working with both clean and accurate data?
+How do you ensure your team is working with both clean and accurate data?

 Only two in 10 companies strongly agree that their CRM has clean and actionable account data to sell effectively.
 So what’s one way that Rusty ensures that his team’s data is not just clean but accurate, too?